lxsmnsyc/the-fighting-game/.changeset/game-ui.md

   that explain themselves on hover.
 - Cards shake when they trigger, and damage flies to the target's health in the color of its type.
+- Energy a card hands out flies from that card to the receiver's energy icons.